 Rotary shavers: These are the electric shavers that have the circular discs at the top of the shaver.
 They’re a great match for guys who have very thick, very course facial hair that grows in all directions.
 They’re a little bit easier to use—with foil shavers, you have to guide the shaver in straight lines over your face, whereas with rotaries, you can have a more “freeform” technique, and shave your face in circles—but they provide a shave that isn’t quite as close as foil shavers.
 They are, however, a little bit quieter than foil shavers, which can get pretty loud.

 Foil Shavers: These are the electric shavers that have a rectangular head.
-They're a little more precise than rotaries, and they require a little extra attention—as we mentioned, with rotaries, you can shave in a circular motion over your face, but with foils, you need to shave in straight lines.
-That makes them a great option for detail-oriented shaves—if you need to square up a sideburn or shape some facial hair, they're a much better bet than rotaries.
+They’re a little more precise than rotaries, and they require a little extra attention—as we mentioned, with rotaries, you can shave in a circular motion over your face, but with foils, you need to shave in straight lines.
+That makes them a great option for detail-oriented shaves, for guys with loose skin or wrinkles, and for older gentlemen—and if you need to square up a sideburn or shape some facial hair, they’re a much better bet than rotaries.
 And perhaps most importantly, as we mentioned, these provide a closer shave than rotaries—but over the last couple years, that performance gap seems to be shrinking, and there are some high-end rotary shavers that provide a very, very close shave.

 If you’re looking for a wet/dry electric shaver, there are rotary options and foil options, but for whatever reason, most of the wet/dry shavers on the market are foil shavers.
 There are a couple rotary options available—and we’ve included our favorites below—but there seem to be many more foils available.